MuleCraft/anypoint-platform/README.md

 ## Overview

-Welcome to the Anypoint Community Edition!
+Welcome to the Anypoint Platfrom Community Edition!
 This open-source project aims to provide MuleSoft developers with an accessible and feature-rich platform, empowering them with enterprise-grade capabilities.

 ## Key Features